tensorpack/tensorpack/examples/DisturbLabel/README.md

 of p.
 All experiements run for 100 epochs, with lr decay, which are enough for them to converge.

 I suppose the disturb method works as a random noise to prevent SGD from getting stuck.
-Despite the positive results here, I still doubt whether the method works for ImageNet.
+It doesn't work for harder problems such as SVHN (details to follow).
+And I don't believe it will work for ImageNet.